Bale joins list of six Real Madrid players positive for Covid-19 as situation worsens at Liga club

 The rule in Spain's top flight states that if 13 first-team outfield players, plus a goalkeeper, are available to play then the match needs to be fulfilled.

-Given the situation in Madrid and there being the possibility of more positive cases being recorded, however, there is a chance that the game will be called off.
+However, given the situation in Madrid, and the possibility of more positive cases being recorded, there is a chance that the game will be called off.